What is Propane?

 - Propyne and Propene can be distinguished by

 - Frequently Asked Questions – FAQs

 |Melting point of Propane||−187.7 °C|

 - Propane is used in food additives.

-- Used as a compnent in liquid petroleum gas.
+- Used as a component in liquid petroleum gas.

-- Used as in the manufacturing of propylene and ethylene.
+- Used in the manufacturing of propylene and ethylene.

 - Used as a fuel in cutting and welding operations.